LTVA1/klystrack/README.md

 - `.dmf` import (probably steal algorithm from… [you know](https://github.com/tildearrow/furnace))
 - `.a2m` (Adlib Tracker II) file import
 - `.mptm` import (OpenMPT file)
 - [`.fur`](https://github.com/tildearrow/furnace) import.
-I love how this tracker also uses 16-bit commands (and will probably steal some alorithms from it).
+I love how this tracker also uses 16-bit commands (and will probably steal some algorithms from it).
 Deflemask killer (potentially).
 - Custom envelope for instruments and thus more precise `.xm` (and maybe other formats) import